 - Auditors may be accepted into classes only with the consent of the instructor and if the class has not reached the maximum number of enrolled students.

-- Course auditors normally will not be charged any tuition, but will be required to pay all laboratory or other fees connected to the course.
+- Course auditors normally will not be charged any tuition, but will be required to pay all laboratory, material or other fees connected to the course.

 - Course auditors cannot be enrolled or listed on an official class roster.
 They will attend without credit or formal recognition and are not required to meet the requirements of the course.